Dario Resta

-Dario Resta (17 August 1882 – 3 September 1924), nicknamed "Dolly", was an Italian Briton race car driver.
-He was the winner of the 1916 Indianapolis 500.
+Dario Raoul Resta (17 August 1882 – 3 September 1924), was a British racing driver.
+He is best remembered for his successes racing Championship cars in the United States.
+The 1916 American National Champion, Resta was the winner of the 1916 Indianapolis 500, as well as the Vanderbilt Cup in 1915 and 1916.

 Early years

-Dario Resta was born in Faenza, Italy but was raised in England from the age of two.
+Resta was born in Faenza, Italy.
+His family moved him to England at the age of two.
 He began racing there in 1907 when he took part in the Montagu Cup, the very first race staged at the new Brooklands race track.
 He set a record of 95.7 mi/h in a half-mile run a few years later.
 On October 2, 1913, alternating with Jean Chassagne and Kenelm Lee Guinness in two-hour spells, Resta set up a series of long distance World Records with a Sunbeam Grand Prix car fitted with a single-seater body.
 After competing in Grand Prix motor racing in Europe, including the 1913 French Grand Prix, he went to the U.S.

 Coming to America

-In early 1915 he was brought to the United States by Alphonse Kaufman, an America importer of Peugeots, to drive Kaufman's Peugeot EX3.
+In early 1915 Resta was brought to the United States by Alphonse Kaufman, an America importer of Peugeots, to drive Kaufman's Peugeot EX3.
 In January he married Mary Wishart, the sister of racer Spencer Wishart who had died the previous year.
 In February he won the United States Grand Prix, more properly named the United States Grand Prize, at San Francisco followed by a victory in the Vanderbilt Cup.
 After leading during the final stages of that year's Indianapolis 500, he finished second to Ralph DePalma when his car skidded and he had to make a pit-stop for tyres.
 Resta then drove his blue Peugeot to victory in the inaugural 500 mi race on the board track at the Chicago Speedway on 26 June 1915.
 The race received eighteen pages of coverage in the 1 July 1915, issue of Motor Age magazine.

 The following year, in 1916, en route to winning the United States National Driving Championship, Resta repeated as the winner of the Vanderbilt Cup plus he won the 1916 Indianapolis 500, the Chicago 300, the Minneapolis 150 and the Omaha 150 races.

 With World War I raging in Europe and the United States entering the war in 1918, races were reduced to a minimum.
 During 1918 Resta drove a Peugeot at a race in Sheepshead Bay, Brooklyn, a minor event with only a handful of competitors.